Freedom of Information Act (FOIA) Requests

 Since 1967, the Freedom of Information Act (FOIA) has provided the public the right to request access to records from any federal agency.
 It is often described as the law that keeps citizens in the know about their government.
 Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interests such as personal privacy, national security, and law enforcement.

 Public records and other documentation may be requested through the Freedom of Information Act.
-Please email the FOIA Officer, Major C. Scott Moser or call 804-633-1120 for details.
+Please email the FOIA Officer, Sheriff C. Scott Moser or call 804-633-1120 for details.

 The Virginia Freedom of Information Advisory Council is available to answer any general questions you may have about FOIA.
 The Council may be contacted by email or by phone at 804-225-3056 or toll free 1-866-448-4100.

-To request video from our in-car camera system, surveillance system, or interviews please fill out the video request form (PDF) and email it to the Law Enforcement Planner, Lindsey Brooks.
-You may also fax these requests to Mrs. Brooks's attention at 804-633-8018.
+To request video from our in-car camera system, surveillance system, or interviews please fill out the video request form (PDF) and email it to the Law Enforcement Planner, Lindsey Childress.
+You may also fax these requests to Mrs. Childress' attention at 804-633-8018.